A. The coming distress upon Jerusalem.

 a.
 Pause and wonder!
 Blind yourselves and be blind: Jerusalem’s pride (as expressed in Isaiah 29:1) has made them spiritually blind, and spiritually drunk.
 The LORD tells Jerusalem to pause and wonder at this, because though they do it to themselves, they lack the self-awareness to see their condition.

 b.
-They stagger, but not with intoxicating drink: This is not seen as a “blessing from the Spirit of the LORD.”
-This is a curse, both self-induced and sent from the LORD.
-This speaks powerfully to those today who promote the idea of God “blessing” His people with being “drunk in the Spirit.”
+They stagger, but not with intoxicating drink: This was not a blessing from the Spirit of the LORD.
+This was a curse, both self-induced and sent from the LORD.
+This speaks powerfully to those today who wrongly promote the idea of God “blessing” His people with being “drunk in the Spirit.”
+This is no blessing.

 i.
 When we are asleep, we are doing nothing productive.
 When we are asleep, we are vulnerable.
 When we are asleep, we are insensitive.
 God sent these things to a blind, proud, drunk Jerusalem.